 Recently, British Canoeing, the National Governing Body for paddle sport updated their guidance on this very question.
 There are a few reasons why this guidance has been updated.
 Firstly, the surge in stand up paddle boarding has meant a need to keep people safe on the water and protect against unnecessary incidents.
 But also as technology evolves and more information and products come onto the market, guidance is updated to reflect the current situation of the sport.
 For this reason, the guidance around wearing a buoyancy aid when stand up paddle boarding has been updated.

 So what’s the update?
 British Canoeing strongly recommends that you have a primary form of floatation, which is normally your board via a leash AND a secondary form of floatation in the form of a buoyancy aid (BA) or personal floatation device (PFD).
+No matter which type of PFD you use, make sure it has the ISO 12402-5 or ISO 12402-6 certification.
+This means it passes all the necessary tests to be an effective and safe PFD.

 Remember as well, it’s not just about wearing a leash as a primary source.
 You also need to make sure you’re wearing the correct leash for the environment you paddle.
 You can check which leash you need to be wearing here.